 Do you like intrigue, secrets and danger in your stories.
-Then my healthy milk is a story for you.
+Then my healthy milk experience is a story for you.
 It is very personal to me because of how it affected my life.
 Turns out, a number of other people in my town had the same symptoms I had.
-They could have solved their health problems had they only known that there was a health milk and one that has the potential to cause health problems.
+They could have solved their health problems had they only known that there was a healthy milk and one that has the potential to cause health problems.

-In my quest to learn what was ailing me it was discovered that MSG and me did not get along together very well.
+In my quest to learn what was causing my illness, it turned out that MSG and me did not get along together very well.
 What do you suppose happens when you eat a meat tenderizer (you are what you eat) and a growth hormone (you are what you eat ate)?

 In addition to getting very sick for a year of my life, I also put on 80 or so pounds.